coderjp/laravel-notify/README.md

 Notifications for Laravel 5.
 This is a simple package that extends  Illuminate MessageBag.
 It provides a simple interface for displaying notifications.

-Please note, this uses **session flashing** and therefore the messages are only stored for 1 page redirect, not indefinitely.
+Please note, to show notifications on redirect this uses **session flashing**, therefore the messages are only stored for 1 page redirect, not indefinitely.

 ## Installation